Hyperparameter Optimization for AST Differencing: : An Approach for Hyperparameter Optimization of AST Differencing

 \subsection{Fitness Function}

-The main challenge of AST diff hyperparameter optimization faces is the definition of a good fitness function.
-There is no absolute ground truth on whether an hyperparameter configuration is good or not. \autotuningname overcomes the lack of ground truth for hyperparameter optimization by using metrics that compare the outputs of two \algoconfigs (i.e., two edit-scripts).
+The main challenge that AST diff hyperparameter optimization faces is the definition of a good fitness function.
+There is no ground truth on whether a hyperparameter configuration is good or not. \autotuningname overcomes the lack of ground truth for hyperparameter optimization by using metrics that compare the outputs of two \algoconfigs (i.e., two edit-scripts).
 Based on the result of that comparison, \autotuningname decides which of those \algoconfig produces an edit-script of \emph{higher quality}.

-In \autotuningname{}, we use the \emph{length of an edit-script} as the metric to guide hyperparameter optimization.
-As suggested by~\cite{falleri_fine-grained_2014}, the length of edit scripts is an indicator of the effort needed to understand the changes between two files, because shorter edit scripts are typically easier to understand.
-The length of edit scripts is an accepted proxy for quality of the edit scripts: it has been used by other researchers for measuring the improvements introduced by new AST diff algorithms~(e.g.,~\cite{higo_generating_2017, hashimoto_diffts_2008, huang_cldiff_2018, frick_generating_2018, dotzler_move-optimized_2016, matsumoto_beyond_2019}).
-Since the goal of \autotuningname{} is to find a configuration that performs best on a set of file pairs, \autotuningname{} finds the \algoconfig that produces, on \emph{average}, the shortest edit-scripts from those pairs.
+We use the \emph{length of an edit-script} as the metric to guide hyperparameter optimization.
+As suggested by~\cite{falleri_fine-grained_2014}, the length of the edit-scripts is an indicator of the effort required to understand the changes between two files, because shorter edit-scripts are typically easier to understand.
+Moreover, it is an accepted proxy of the quality of the edit-scripts: other researchers have used it to measure the improvements introduced by new AST diff algorithms~(e.g.,~\cite{higo_generating_2017, hashimoto_diffts_2008, huang_cldiff_2018, frick_generating_2018, dotzler_move-optimized_2016, matsumoto_beyond_2019}).